 Often the communication is with a stranger.
 Would you be happy with your child talking to a stranger alone in real life?

-I have to say that this is another area of ignorance for most adults but these Apps also allow children to communicate freely with the wider world.
+This is another area of ignorance for most adults but these Apps also allow children to communicate freely with the wider world.
 Do you know who your child is talking to?
 Of course these Apps can be used by smartphones and small wireless devices such as IPods.
 Good advice would be to make sure you know where your child's mobile device is before they go to bed.

 Skype is a wonderful tool for keeping in touch with family and friends in this country and abroad but offenders are known to hack into accounts and access children visually this way.
 Does your child know what to do to get help if this happens?